 11. German Shepherd

-German Shepherds have a very intimidating look and can be suspicious of strangers, which is perfect for someone seeking a protective companion.
+German Shepherds have a very intimidating look and can be suspicious of strangers, perfect for someone seeking a protective companion.

 These dogs are deeply loyal to their owners, make great family dogs, and need lots of attention.